platypusguy/jacobin/README.md

 * Correctly reads and parses most classes
 * Extracts bytecode and parameters needed for execution
 * Automate loading of core Java classes (Object, etc.)
-* Handle straightforward JAR files
+* Handles straightforward JAR files

 **To do**:
 * Handle more-complex classes